sanchezjustin571/I.T.-Portfolio/README.md

 </p>
 <p>
 To begin, we will access the Microsoft Azure page, and navigate to virtual machines.
 This can be done either by the search bar at the top, or the drop down menu.
-Once there, select "Create".
+Once there, click "Create", then select "Virtual Machine".
 </p>
 <br />